 While the Apollo missions mark the only time humans went to the Moon, other missions have continued to study it.
 The recent Clementine mission (1994) carefully mapped out some of the more obscure regions of the Moon and made a rather interesting discovery.
 Based upon the way that radiation was reflected off of the surface, it appears that there may be a great deal of water ice located in deep craters at the lunar poles.
 This finding was also supported by the later Lunar Prospector mission (1998).
 How is this possible?
 It is easily possible if the ice is found in a crater that is deep enough so that no direct sunlight falls upon it.
 Remember how cold the unlit side of the Moon is? - pretty cold.
 If ice gets into a deep, dark crater, then the ice will stay there - nothing will be able to reach it to melt it.
 The ice may have originally come from ice laden objects like comets that struck the surface long ago.
 The scientists were so sure that there was some water up there that the folks at NASA decided to crash the Lunar Prospector spacecraft near one of the suspected ice rich spots.
 They were hoping to vaporize some of the water and then telescopes on the Earth could see the plume of material.
 Unfortunately, nothing was seen after the crash, though there could be several reasons for that, not just that there is no ice.
 Stay tuned for further developments in this area.

 It took about 10 years before we decided to again check out the Moon in detail and at this time there have been several missions looking for water on the Moon.
 Amongst these are the Chandrayaan-1 mission launched by India, which in 2009 found evidence for water molecules and molecules that were thought to form from water on the Moon.
 This mission looked at the light reflected from the surface of the Moon for these molecules, so basically they looked at the spectra.
 Other missions seemed to confirm this remote detection of water molecules.
 A much more "intense" mission was LCROSS, which used direct impacts into the surface of the Moon, like the Lunar Prospector, but they hit it with 2 components - the booster rocket and the spacecraft itself.
 Both hit a crater near the southpole of the Moon October 9, 2009.
 And the results?
 Well, yes, they detected water, but not in huge amounts, but in amounts greater than previously thought.
 Mixed in with the water was rocky material, methane, carbon dioxide, ammonia and carbon monoxide.
+Observations by the Lunar Reconnaissance Orbiter also indicated that there may be a great deal of ice located in the south polar crater Shackleton.
+The problem with some of these studies is that there is no direct observation since any sunlight would melt the ice.
+But by looking at how light is reflected from the surface using lasers, astronomers have found very smooth and "shiny" surfaces, which may be due to ice.
 So you can certainly find water on the Moon (in ice form), but not a massive amount.
 If you plan to go to the Moon anytime soon, you'll certainly want to take along your own filled up water bottle.